 Mindful practices can help us become aware of our thoughts and feelings in a non-judgemental way, allowing us to identify the root causes of our anxiety and come up with constructive solutions.

-Another factor that can fuel anxiety or other mental health conditions.
+Another factor can fuel anxiety or other mental health conditions.
 It’s important to speak to your physician to explore potential causes, as well as discuss safe and effective treatments.

 3. Learn What Triggers Your Anxiety